Presidency of John Adams: Midnight judges

 From early in his presidency, Adams had advocated for the creation of new federal judgeships, but had been rebuffed by Congress.
-After the Federalists lost control of both houses of Congress and the presidency in the election of 1800, many previously-opposed Federalists came to support the proposal, as expansion of the courts would allow for the appointment of numerous Federalists to life-tenured government positions.
+After the Federalists lost control of both houses of Congress and the presidency in the election of 1800, many previously opposed Federalists came to support the proposal, as the expansion of the courts would allow for the appointment of numerous Federalists to life-tenured government positions.
 The lame-duck session of the 6th Congress approved the Judiciary Act of 1801, which created a set of federal appeals courts between the district courts and the Supreme Court.
 It also reduced the size of the Supreme Court from six justices to five, to take effect upon the next vacancy.
-This was done in order to deny Jefferson an opportunity to appoint a justice until two vacancies occurred.
+This was done to deny Jefferson an opportunity to appoint a justice until two vacancies occurred.
 As Adams filled these new positions during the final days of his presidency, opposition newspapers and politicians soon began referring to the appointees as "midnight judges."
 Most of these judges lost their posts when the Democratic-Republican-dominated 7th Congress approved the Judiciary Act of 1802, abolishing the newly created courts, and returning the federal court system to its earlier structure.

 After being swept out of power in 1800 by Jefferson and the Democratic-Republican Party, the Federalists focused their hopes for the survival of the republic on the federal judiciary.
 During Marshall's 34 years as chief justice, the Marshall Court played a major role in increasing the federal government's power and in establishing the judiciary as a co-equal branch of the federal government alongside the executive and legislative branches.
 Later, Adams reflected, "My gift of John Marshall to the people of the United States was the proudest act of my life."